Jitendarkumara/TestingPurposecode/README.md

     SUM([Value]) AS TotalValue -- Sum of values for the selected group FROM [ION_Data].[dbo].[View_DataLog2]
 WHERE QuantityID = 182
-    AND (
+    AND [timestampSourceLT] BETWEEN @StartDate AND @EndDate -- Fetch data from the last 1 month AND (
         (@SelectedGroup = 'Finishing1' AND SourceID IN (64))
         OR (@SelectedGroup = 'Mill' AND SourceID IN (60, 61, 62, 63, 65, 66))